7 Ways to Increase Enrollment in Your Childcare Program

 Learning environment

-Arrange your classroom in a way that provides distinct space for specific activities such as a reading corner for quiet time, and allows easy transition between different activities.
-Keep furniture simple and child-friendly and use decorations and visuals that are inclusive and spark learning.
+Most families look for a spacious and safe learning environment.
+Arrange your classroom to provide distinct spaces for specific activities, such as a reading corner, and allow for easy transitions.
+Keep furniture child-friendly and use visuals that spark learning.

 What makes a high-quality childcare program?